-Collaboration revenue from reimbursement of our development expenses incurred under the Pfizer Agreements was \$0.2 million for the first half of 2012.
-We did not receive any collaboration revenue in the first half of 2013.
+Collaboration revenue from reimbursement of our development expenses incurred under the Pfizer Agreements was \$0.2 million for the first nine months of 2012.
+We did not receive any collaboration revenue in the first nine months of 2013.

 Research and Development Expense